dimikot/ent-framework/gitbook/getting-started/ent-api-select-by-expression.md

 # Ent API: select() by Expression

-The previous chapters explained how to load an Ent by its ID: `load*()` API, which is the most basic operation, and it is usually the most common one in the code as well.
-Now, it comes to some more complicated ways of loading.
+The previous chapters explained how to load an Ent by its ID: `load*()` API.
+Loading by ID is the most basic operation, and it is usually the most common one in the code as well.
+Now, let's talk about some more complicated ways of loading.

 TL;DR: